 Jereme Zimmerman Author of Make Mead Like A Viking

-Jereme Zimmerman grew up on his parents’ northern Kentucky goat farm, Twin Meadows, where he was also homeschooled.
+Jereme Zimmerman is the author of Make Mead Like a Viking and Brew Beer Like A Yeti.
+He grew up on his parents’ northern Kentucky goat farm, Twin Meadows, where he was also homeschooled.
 After graduating from Berea College in Berea, Kentucky, he moved to the Pacific Northwest, where he immersed himself in the world of homebrewing.
 As the world’s only peace-loving, green-living Appalachian Yeti Viking, Zimmerman writes, blogs and speaks regularly on fermentation, mead-making, homesteading and good eating.
 He is a regular contributor to various publications and websites, including New Pioneer and Backwoods Home magazines.
-He writes for Earthineer.com as “RedHeadedYeti.”
+He previously wrote for Earthineer.com as “RedHeadedYeti.”
 He currently lives in Berea with his wife, Jenna, and daughters, Sadie and Maisie, where he practices urban homesteading and cavorts with farmers, authors and fellow sustainable living enthusiasts.
-His first book, Make Mead Like a Viking, was published by Chelsea Green Publishing in November 2015.

 Jereme Zimmerman’s Courses